First Lessons

-"Yeah... that was quite embarrassing," Juan Lei interjects with a chuckle, his voice rippling through my mind like a quiet breeze.
-"You let rage cloud your swordplay.
-That is not the way of Wudang.
+"Yeah… that was quite embarrassing," Juan Lei interjects with a chuckle.
+"You let rage fuel your attack.
+That is unlike Wudang's philosophy.
 No wonder that Elder looked so disappointed."

-I scowl, my grip tightening on the worn fabric of my sleeve.
+I scowl.
 "Do you have anything more encouraging to say?
 Or better yet, something useful?
 You're supposed to be my new master, aren't you?"

 "Be patient, young Jiang.
 I'll teach you in time—well, by that, I mean tomorrow.
 I'm still curious about that mission, and I'll make sure you succeed in it."